Computing the Optimal Longest Queue Length in Torus Networks: Conclusion

 \section{Conclusion}

-In this paper we have studied the problem of determining the minimum longest queue length in a torus in saturated and unsaturated networks.
-We focus on the fundamental questions of lower bounds and upper bounds on queue lengths when the agents move in a straight line.
-We did not address the number of rounds that are needed to solve the problem.
-Thus, the immediate open problem is to determine the minimum number of rounds required to solve Problem~\ref{prob:1}~and~\ref{prob:2}.
-Our paper opens a new research direction for the problem of mitigating traffic congestion in urban areas.
-One direction is to study the effects when the model becomes probabilistic and, for example includes turning rates and agents that appear and disappear.
-Another direction is to provide distributed protocols that minimizes the longest queue lengths.
+In this paper, we have studied the problem of determining the minimum longest queue length in torus networks.
+We focus on the fundamental questions of lower bounds and upper bounds on the queue lengths when the agents move in a straight line.
+We present a global and a local algorithm.
+However, the number of rounds needed to reach the minimum remains an open problem.
+Another open problem is to consider asynchronous switches.
+This paper presents a new perspective on the problem of traffic lights.
+One direction is to study through simulation the effects when the model becomes probabilistic and, for example, includes turning, rates and agents that appear and disappear.